SSCP versus CCSP: Cloud security or systems security?

 What are the similarities between SSCP and CCSP?

-The SSCP and CCSP certifications are hardly similar in how they discuss different security aspects — systems security and cloud security.
+The SSCP and CCSP certifications are hardly similar, as they discuss different security aspects — systems security and cloud security.
 Nevertheless, a few similarities still exist between them.

 As mentioned before, both certifications are vendor-neutral and offered by the same vendor, ISC2.
-Some of the details of the exam are also similar, including the number of questions (125), the available amount of time to take a test (three hours) and a passing score (700 out of 1,000).
+Some exam details are also similar, including the number of questions (125), the available amount of time to take a test (three hours) and a passing score (700 out of 1,000).
 Both certification exams are scheduled through the Pearson VUE Testing Center.

 Two job roles are common in SSCP and CCSP: security administrator and systems engineer.